writethedocs/www/docs/conf/portland/2025/cfp.rst

 Submit your proposal
 --------------------------

-Please make sure you read this entire page before submitting your proposal, and pay particular attention to the following points:

-- **Spoilers** It's pretty normal not to want to include your main point in your abstract, but please make sure to highlight it for the selection committee!
-- **Research** We don't need all talks to be about an entirely new topic, but if you're suggesting a talk that looks really similar to one that was given last year, demonstrate that you realize this and mention why yours is different.
-- **Tooling** We're pretty serious about preferring talks about people, process or principles than talks about tooling.
-If you are submitting a proposal about tooling, tell us what makes this one special.
-- **Example proposal** Check out our :doc:`example proposal <example-proposal>` so you know what we expect to see in each field.

 Submit your proposal at {{cfp.url}}.
 You'll need to sign up for a Pretalx account, unless you already have one from a previous conference.